 Alumni Success Stories

-Jess T. Dugan (MFA ’14) Jess T. Dugan’s work explores issues of gender, sexuality, identity, and community, and is regularly exhibited internationally and is in the permanent collections of several major museums, including the Harvard Art Museums, the Birmingham Museum of Art, the Center for Creative Photography at the University of Arizona, the Cornell Fine Arts Museum at Rollins College, the DePaul Art Museum, Fidelity Investments, the JP Morgan Chase Art Collection, and the Kinsey Institute for Research in Sex, Gender, and Reproduction.
-Her work is also included in the Midwest Photographer's Project at the Museum of Contemporary Photography in Chicago, IL.
-Her first monograph, Every breath we drew, is being published in September 2015 by Daylight Books and will coincide with a solo museum exhibition at the Cornell Fine Arts Museum in Winter Park, Florida.
+Jess T. Dugan MFA ’14 explores issues of gender, sexuality, identity and community.
+Her work is regularly exhibited internationally and is in the permanent collections of several major museums, including the Harvard Art Museums, the Birmingham Museum of Art, the Center for Creative Photography at the University of Arizona, the Cornell Fine Arts Museum at Rollins College, the DePaul Art Museum, Fidelity Investments, the JP Morgan Chase Art Collection, and the Kinsey Institute for Research in Sex, Gender, and Reproduction.
+Her work is also included in the Midwest Photographer's Project at the Museum of Contemporary Photography in Chicago.
+Her first monograph, Every breath we drew, was published in September 2015 by Daylight Books and coincided with a solo museum exhibition at the Cornell Fine Arts Museum in Winter Park, Florida.
 She is currently working on To Survive on this Shore: Photographs and Interviews with Transgender and Gender-Variant Older Adults, which has recently been featured in the New York Times, the Advocate, Fusion.net, and Everyday Feminism.
 She is the recipient of a 2015 Pollock-Krasner Foundation Grant.

 For More Information

 Contact Peter Fitzpatrick, Chair of the Photography Department, at firstname.lastname@example.org.